dhp82/4gproxy/README.md

 1. Download and flash the Image we built, then just plug your 4g device to PI.
 2. The allproxy client is saved in ~/allproxyClient
 3. The proxies info is save in ~/allproxyClient
+4. You can update to the latest arm version "allproxyC" in your PI, because the image is old.

 ## Windows/MacOs/Raspeberry/openWrt/Other Linux...
 1. Change the server address in conf_client.yaml or just use my free servers